 Professor James McCaw

 I am Professor of Mathematical Biology and a past Australian Research Council Future Fellow (2011-15) at the University of Melbourne.
-I hold a split appointment between the School of Mathematics and Statistics and the Melbourne School of Population and Global Health.
-I also hold an honorary appointment at the Doherty Institute.
-My interests lie in the application of mathematics and computation to a broad range of problems in infectious diseases biology, epidemiology and public health.
+I hold a split appointment between the School of Mathematics and Statistics and the Melbourne School of Population and Global Health, where I am Head of the Infectious Disease Dynamics Unit in the Centre for Epidemiology and Biostatistics.
+My interests lie in the application of mathematics, computation and data-analytics to a broad range of problems in infectious diseases biology, epidemiology and public health.

 If you are interested in working or studying in my group, please contact me.